jspanjers/ruby-appraiser/README.md

 RubyAppraiser
 =============

 So you have a big project and you want to improve the code quality?
 Sweet.
-To bad you'll get a million errors when you run [rubocop][], [reek][], or [flog][], so it'll annoy you with information overload until you get fed up & turn it off.
+Too bad you'll get a million errors when you run [rubocop][], [reek][], or [flog][], so it'll annoy you with information overload until you get fed up & turn it off.